alm-tools/alm/docs/contributing/README.md

 ```
 This will install the latest version of NTypeScript and run a build to make sure everything still compiles.

+> Note: NTypeScript makes the `ts` variable available globally in our backend / frontend  code bases.
+So you don't need to do any explicit `import * as ts` in new files.

 ### Running tsc in watch mode
 If you did something which resulted in a lot of errors you can run tsc in watch mode in a new window: